In vitro Inhalation

 - Distal lung tissue models: EpiAlveolarTM (MatTek Corporation2); SmallAirTM (Epithelix3)

-These 3D airway epithelium models maintain the human tissue structure and cellular morphology.
-The air-liquid-interface (ALI) exposure represents a more realistic exposure scenario for inhaled materials into the lung compared to submerged exposures.
+These 3D airway epithelium models replicate the human tissue structure and cellular morphology.
+The air-liquid-interface (ALI) represents a more realistic exposure scenario for materials inhaled into the lung compared to submerged exposures.

 In vitro Inhalation Services

-Vivotecnia provides a wide range of endpoints to be assessed in this in vitro human inhalation model:
+Vivotecnia can assess a wide range of endpoints using this in vitro human inhalation model:

 - Oxidative stress